seananderson/metafolio/inst/ms/ms.md

 [@schindler2013] often integrate across multiple populations, acting as investors in the salmon portfolio.
 Fisheries managers and conservation agencies then act as portfolio managers by choosing which salmon habitat to prioritize for protection or restoration.
-In fact, Pacific salmon recovery goals are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions (REFS).
-(2) Many Pacific salmonid metapopulations are highly threatened [@mcclure2003; @gustafson2007; @peterman2012] and will likely become more at risk as threats such as overfishing, dams, roads, logging, and particularly climate change intensify [e.g. @lackey2003].
+Indeed, recovery goals for Pacific salmonids are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions (REFS).
+(2) Many Pacific salmonid metapopulations are highly threatened [@mcclure2003; @gustafson2007; @peterman2012] and will likely become more at risk as threats such as overfishing, dams, roads, logging, and particularly climate change, intensify [e.g. @lackey2003].
 (3) Salmonids are highly valued by society, fishers, conservation groups, and indigenous people [@nrc1996].
 Although civil society allocates extensive resources to conserving salmonids, the scale of the problem demands a prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features can